Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 The GO device and the Input-Output Expander (IOX) are connected in a dedicated CAN network.
 All communication is between the GO device and the IOX.
 IOXs do not talk to each other.
 Communications can be of the form: GO device to all IOXs, GO device to individual IOX, or individual IOX to GO device.

+### Interoperability

+Third party IOX Add-ons rely on the messages and protocol defined in this document in order to properly communicate with Geotab firmware.
+Geotab will endeavor to maintain support for the currently-documented messages and protocol.
+However, from time to time Geotab may make changes to such messages and protocol which could potentially impact third party IOX Add-on implementations.
+If Geotab makes any such changes, Geotab will use commercially reasonable efforts to provide partners with as much notice of the impending firmware changes as is practicable in the circumstances.
+Geotab accepts no responsibility or liability for third party IOX Add-ons which fail to function properly, or at all, and any and all damages which arise, directly or indirectly, from such failures.

+Geotab recommends that all partners who develop their own IOX Add-ons ensure they have the ability to remotely update their firmware.
+This can be accomplished by sending an update to the IOX Add-on using the MIME passthrough messages.

 ### Message Structure

 Message identification is done with an arbitration ID.